otommod/chrome-mpris2/README.md

   A port of this extension to Tampermonkey/Greasemonkey (and WebSockets).

 ## TODO
-* Support the (supposedly experimental) [Media Session API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Session_API) that sites can use to set metadata.  plasma-browser-integration uses where available.
+ -  (read on this) Support the (supposedly experimental) [Media Session API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Session_API) that sites can use to set metadata.  plasma-browser-integration uses where available.
+ - Finish re-writing media.js (setters)
+ - Add support for provider per domain
+ - Tests? (yes, but how)